Travigo/travigo/docs/realtime-journeys-mongo-write-migration.md

 - `pkg/realtime/realtimestore/reader.go` still reads Mongo by design; it is not a write path.
 - `pkg/database/collections.go` creates indexes on `realtime_journeys`; it is not a realtime data write path.
 - Service alert, journey, retry record, and stats writes are not included here because they do not write to `realtime_journeys`.
-- Highest-volume Mongo write candidates are likely vehicle tracker bulk writes and TfL arrival bulk writes/deletes.
+- Highest-volume remaining Mongo write candidates are likely vehicle tracker state/modification writes and TfL arrival bulk writes/deletes.